The ACP program is currently paused pending funding by Congress.

 Income Level

 The level of household income is crucial in deciding whether or not a family qualifies.
-Most states require that the parents’ income to be at or below the poverty level.
+Most states require that the parent’s income be at or below the poverty level.
 Families are usually required to pay a percentage of their child care costs – also known as “family fee” – based upon their gross monthly income.
 The percentage is around 10%, if applicable.

 How Do You Apply?